Last updated on August 12, 2026

 What Is Multikicker?

 Multikicker is a variation of kicker introduced in Worldwake that allows the player to pay the kicker cost as many times as they want.
 So you can cast a spell with multikicker without paying the kicker cost, or you can pay the kicker cost one or more times.
-Each time you pay the kicker cost you get more benefits.
+The benefit scales with the number of times you paid the kicker cost.

 Apex Hawks

-So Apex Hawks can enter the battlefield with multiple +1/+1 counters as long as you pay the kicker cost lots of times.
+For example, Apex Hawks can enter the battlefield with multiple +1/+1 counters as long as you pay the kicker cost multiple times.

 Best Kicker Cards